 • Lack of honesty and open communication if one party’s circumstances change

+Understanding the risks before agreeing to a joint venture improves the likelihood of a successful outcome.
 There are many more reasons why joint ventures fail, but if done properly and for the right reasons they can be very beneficial.
-Speak with a qualified business formation attorney to see if a joint venture can better position your company for the future.
+Speak with an experienced business formation attorney at the Watkins Firm to see if a joint venture can better position your company for the future.